 There is an Affirmative Action policy in place in South Africa, which gives females, people of color and people with disabilities preference for job opportunities.
 Such policies, coupled with South Africa’s high employment rate, can act as a severe impediment for foreigners living in South Africa who are searching for work, as they will often be passed over in favor of locals.
 However, there does remain a requirement for skilled employees in some areas, and those will skills that are in demand may find that they are able to secure employment opportunities.

 Expat Info Desk currently has a city guide available for living in Cape Town.
-This exhaustive guide contains everything you need to know about relocating to this South African city and will assist you to:
+This exhaustive guide contains everything you need to know about life in South African city and will assist you to:

 Unlike a book, the guides are regularly reviewed and updated in order to ensure that the information is accurate and reliable and because the guides are written by real expats who live and work in Cape Town, you can be assured that you are accessing the information that you need as written by people who really are in the know.